Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Introduction and Statement of Results

 is a bounded operator on $L^p(\bR)$, $1<p<\infty$.
-For some history of this problem and Riesz's solution in 1925 before its publication in 1928, we refer the reader to M.~Cartwright's article ``Manuscripts of Hardy, Littlewood, Marcel Riesz and Titchmarsh,'' \cite{Car1982}.
-In his paper Riesz also showed that the boundedness of $H$ on $L^p(\bR)$ implies the boundedness of the discrete version $H_{\dis}$ on $\ell^p(\Z)$, where the latter is defined by
+For some history on this problem and Riesz's solution in 1925 before its publication in 1928, we refer the reader to M.~Cartwright's article ``Manuscripts of Hardy, Littlewood, Marcel Riesz and Titchmarsh,'' \cite{Car1982}.
+In his paper Riesz also showed that the boundedness of $H$ on $L^p(\bR)$ implies the boundedness of the discrete version $H_{\dis}$ on $\ell^p(\Z)$, where the latter is defined by the convolution with $\{\frac{1}{\pi m}, m\in\Z\setminus\{0\}\}$.
+That is,

 In fact, Riesz showed that the operator norms satisfy